-High performance interconnects generally supports two modes of operations called channel and memory semantics [13].
-With channel semantics queues are used for communication.
+High performance interconnects generally supports two modes of operations called channel and remote memory access.
+With channel semantics queues are used for message communication.
 In memory semantics a process can read from or write directly to the memory of a remote machine.

 In channel mode, two queue pairs for transmission and receive operations are used.
 To transfer a message, a descriptor is posted to the transfer queue, which includes the address of the memory buffer to transfer.
 For receiving a message, a descriptor needs to be submitted along with a pre-allocated receive buffer.
 The user program queries the completion queue associated with a transmission or a receiving queue to determine the success or failure of a work request.
 Once a message arrives, the hardware puts the message into the posted receive buffer and the user program can determine this event through the completion queue.
 Note that this mode requires the receiving buffers to be pre-posted before the transmission can happen successfully.

-With memory semantics, Remote Direct Memory Access(RDMA) operations are used.
-Two processes preparing to communicate register memory and share the details with each other.
+The remote direct memory access mode is generally called RDMA.
+With RDMA, two processes preparing to communicate, register memory and share the details with the other party.
 Read and write operations are used instead of send and receive operations.
 These are one-sided and do not need any software intervention from the other side.
 If a process wishes to write to remote memory, it can post a write operation with the local addresses of the data.
 The completion of the write operation can be detected using the completion queue associated.
-The receiving side is not notified about the write operation and has to use out-of-band mechanisms to figure out the write.
+The receiving side is not notified about the write operation and has to use outof-band mechanisms to figure out the write.
 The same is true for remote reads as well.
-RDMA is more suitable for large message transfers while channel mode is suitable for small messages.
-In general RDMA has $1 - 2\mu s$ latency advantage over channel semantics for Infiniband and this is not significant for our work.